resqclub/flutter-assignment/README.md

 It is up to you to design the UX and implementation in whatever way you see fit to fulfil these requirements.
 Feel free to change and refactor as much or as little of the codebase as you like.

-We are not necessarily expecting you to write perfect code as time is very limited for this assignment, but be ready to discuss your choices and what you might have done with more time. **We expect you to work only on the Flutter part of this repo.**
+We are not necessarily expecting you to write perfect code as time is very limited for this assignment, but be ready to discuss your choices and what you might have done with more time.

+**We expect you to work only on the Flutter part of this repo.
+Any backend modifications are extra/nice-to-have**

 # Technical details